 How to make pasta with vodka sauce in instant pot?

-Step-4: Cook for 5 minutes on manual and 5 minutes on warm.
+Cook for 5 minutes on manual and 5 minutes on warm.
 Stir in parmesan cheese and fresh basil.
+Let stand for a few minutes for the sauce to thicken.

 Use good quality ingredients